 By: Talking Nutrition Editors

-The full webinar, ‘Nutritional solutions tailored to the life cycle’, is available to watch on demand here.
+‘Nutritional solutions tailored to the life cycle’, is available to watch on demand here the full webinar session.

 The current global health crisis has contributed to a global spike in consumer interest in immunity, with Google searches for food and drinks that boost immunity soaring in recent months.
 The nutrition industry has already started to respond to this rise in consumer interest - in the first half of 2020 in EMEA, there was a 20% increase in the number of new product launches with immunity claims compared to the previous year.

 From probiotics to vitamins and minerals including vitamin D, omega-3s, calcium and zinc, there are a host of ingredients that are being used to deliver immunity-related benefits for consumers across all age groups.
 But how can manufacturers drive further innovation in immune health solutions that support a healthy immune system throughout life?

 An individual’s immune system undergoes many changes over its life course.
 From early life, where babies are reliant on the mother for shared immune function, to later in life, where the immune system is weakened.
 Measures such as vaccinations and good hygiene practices can help to protect the immune system but there are also intrinsic ways to support optimal immunity to reduce the risk, severity and duration of infection, and nutrition plays a key role in this aspect.